hallpaz/3dsystems20/docs/project.md.md

 ### Motivation
 -   ✓AI Graphics
 -   ✓Past works… panoramas!
-Previous works studying how we could use panoramic images for experiences
+Previous works studying how we could use panoramic images for experiences in augmented or virtual reality.

--   ✓Future perspectives on panoramas (VR | AR | XR)
+-   ✓Future perspectives on panoramas (VR | AR | XR) Recently
--   ✓Rendering looks like a good topic to relate these areas
+Rendering, or more specifically diferrentiable rendering, looks like a good topic to relate these areas.

 ### Differentiable Rendering

+[]

 [1] M. M. Loper and M. J. Black.
 Opendr: An approximate differentiable renderer.
 In European Conference on Computer Vision, pages 154–169.
 Springer, 2014.